Yaz

 Yaz may not be suitable for you if you have or have had the following conditions:

-For a full list of conditions which could make Yaz unsuitable for you, check your patient leaflet for more information.
+For a full list of conditions which could make Yaz unsuitable for you and more information, check your patient leaflet.

 Yaz can interact with certain medications, causing complications, abnormal reactions or reduced effectiveness, so make sure you tell your doctor about any medication you are taking, whether prescribed or herbal.